Kristina01111000/Drws_site/README.md

 3/16
 - Try to add his number to the constant contact -> don't know if this is possible
-- Add book description, table of contents  and chapter sample (in email feb 8th)
 - add a comment on the great outdoors page

-- check on the tips of the day he was editing -> sent him an email
+- check on the tips of the day he was editing -> they are in my email
 - link him the new to do list, on the sheet
 - constnat contact needs an upgrade to do the email series -> its 45 a monht, i think thats too much, don't like how they hid it way at the bottom of the page